Note: This is part five of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

 The Special Air Service (SAS) is the British Army’s most distinguished and renowned special forces unit.
 From the moment operators of the 22 SAS emerged on the balconies of the Iranian embassy in London in 1980, the SAS became famous both at home and overseas.
 Their motto, “Who Dares Wins,” has become an influential and recognizable quotation the world over.

-Over the years, the regiment has conducted every type of warfare: counterterrorism, counter-narcotics, high-profile raids, covert operations, training nations’ militaries, and, at times, serving as straight-up guns for hire.
+Over the years, the regiment has conducted every type of warfare: counterterrorism, counter-narcotics, high-profile raids, covert operations, training foreign nations’ militaries, and, at times, serving as straight-up guns for hire.
 The SAS is widely considered among the finest SF regiments in the world today.
 Many countries around the world have modeled their own special forces on the SAS or have had the regiment develop theirs for them.

 Special Air Service Organization